mintty/mintty/wiki/Tips.md

 On Windows 7, mintty may also be used as a terminal for the Subsystem for UNIX-based applications (SUA), also known as Interix.
-For the mintty session launcher, this can be configured for the available shells as follows (concatened with ‘;’ separator for multiple targets):
+For the mintty session launcher, this can be configured for the available shells as follows (concatenated with ‘;’ separator for multiple targets):
 * `SessionCommands=Interix Korn Shell:/bin/winpty C:\Windows\posix.exe /u /c /bin/ksh -l`
 * `SessionCommands=Interix SVR-5 Korn Shell:/bin/winpty posix /u /p /svr-5/bin/ksh /c -ksh`
 * `SessionCommands=Interix C Shell:/bin/winpty posix /u /c /bin/csh -l`